 Project: QMS02, GP26, PRE04, QMS06, QMS11, QMS13, EP12, GP33, POCT07, POCT10, PRE01, GP23, QMS25, EP23, QMS22, QMS01, EP35

-NOTE 1: In some disciplines (eg, microbiology), an examination is the total activity of a number of tests, observations, or measurements (ISO 15189); NOTE 2: In CLSI document QMS02, the term “examination” replaces the term “test”; however, for the purposes of this guideline, readers can consider the terms equivalent; NOTE 3: Laboratory examinations that determine a value of a property are called quantitative examinations; those that determine the characteristics of a property are called qualitative examinations (ISO 15189); NOTE 4: In clinical chemistry, laboratory examinations have been called assays or tests (ISO 18113-1); NOTE 5: Examination has replaced terms such as test, assay, and analysis in CLSI document POCT07.
-Subsequently, the adjectives preexamination and postexamination have replaced the adjectives preanalytical and postanalytical; NOTE 6: Laboratory examinations are also often called assays or tests (ISO 15189); NOTE 7: In EP35, examinations are also called measurement procedures.
-EXAMPLE: A test procedure or measurement procedure; NOTE 8: In EP12, laboratory examinations that determine a value of a property are measurement procedures; those that determine the characteristics of a property are called qualitative examinations.
+EXAMPLE: A test procedure or measurement procedure; NOTE 1: In some disciplines (eg, microbiology), an examination is the total activity of a number of tests, observations, or measurements (ISO 15189); NOTE 2: In CLSI QMS02, the term “examination” replaces the term “test”; however, for the purposes of this guideline, readers can consider the terms equivalent; NOTE 3: Laboratory examinations that determine a value of a property are called quantitative examinations; those that determine the characteristics of a property are called qualitative examinations (ISO 15189); NOTE 4: In clinical chemistry, laboratory examinations have been called assays or tests (ISO 18113-1); NOTE 5: Examination has replaced terms such as test, assay, and analysis in CLSI POCT07.
+Subsequently, the adjectives preexamination and postexamination have replaced the adjectives preanalytical and postanalytical; NOTE 6: Laboratory examinations are also often called assays or tests (ISO 15189); NOTE 7: In CLSI EP35, examinations are also called measurement procedures; NOTE 8: In CLSI EP12, laboratory examinations that determine a value of a property are measurement procedures; those that determine the characteristics of a property are called qualitative examinations.

 external assessment